-Also, in response to the findings of the 2003 FDA/FSIS risk assessment, FSIS conducted a complementary risk assessment to evaluate which food safety interventions during the processing of RTE meat and poultry products are most effective in preventing listeriosis [5].
-This FSIS QRA revealed that formulating RTE products with growth inhibitors and the use of post-lethality interventions was more effective in preventing foodborne illness compared to using either of these interventions alone or testing and sanitizing food contact surfaces (FCSs).
-These findings directly formed the scientific basis of FSIS's interim final rule for L. monocytogenes encouraging federal establishments to adopt more effective food safety interventions during the production of RTE meat and poultry products (9 CFR 430, 68FR 3422; June 6, 2003).
-FSIS also used these findings and those from the 2003 FDA/FSIS risk assessment to guide its verification sampling programs whereby RTE meat and poultry processing establishments (9 CFR 430) with less effective L. monocytogenes controls are sampled more frequently [6].
+Also in response to the findings of the 2003 FDA/FSIS risk assessment, FSIS conducted a complementary risk assessment to evaluate which food safety interventions during the processing of RTE meat and poultry products are most effective in preventing listeriosis [5].
+This FSIS QRA revealed that formulating RTE products with growth inhibitors and using post-lethality interventions, combined, were more effective in preventing foodborne illness, compared with using either of these interventions alone or with testing and sanitizing food-contact surfaces (FCSs).
+These findings directly formed the scientific basis of

+FSIS's interim final rule for L. monocytogenes, which encourages federal establishments to adopt more effective food safety interventions during the production of RTE meat and poultry products (9 CFR 430, 68FR 3422; June 6, 2003).
+FSIS also used these findings and those from the 2003 FDA/FSIS risk assessment to guide its verification sampling programs, whereby RTE meat and poultry processing establishments (9 CFR 430) with less effective L. monocytogenes controls are sampled more frequently [6].
 These findings were used to inform FSIS' compliance guidance to industry [7].
-Finally, to aid in implementation of the interim final rule, FSIS provided specialized training to its inspection workforce.
-These policies and programs have resulted in industry adoption of more stringent L. monocytogenes controls during the processing of RTE meat and poultry products in the United States.
-Correspondingly, FSIS has observed a steady decline in the number of L. monocytogenes positive samples from its in-plant testing programs, an indication that interventions during processing to mitigate risks from RTE meat and poultry products were succeeding (Figure 1).
+To aid in implementation of the interim final rule, FSIS provided specialized training to its inspection workforce.
+These policies and programs have resulted in industry adoption of more stringent L. monocytogenes controls during the processing of RTE meat and poultry products in the U.S. Correspondingly, FSIS has observed a steady decline in the number of L. monocytogenes-positive samples from its in-plant testing programs, an indication that interventions during processing to mitigate risks from RTE meat and poultry products are succeeding (Figure 1).

-Figure 1: Percentage of RTE meat and poultry products testing positive for L. monocytogenes in FSIS inspected facilities compared to the incidence of listeriosis per 100,000 from CDC FoodNet surveillance.
-(Source: [8] and [9]).
+Figure 1: Percentage of RTE meat and poultry products testing positive for L. monocytogenes in FSISinspected facilities, compared with incidence of listeriosis per 100,000, from CDC FoodNet surveillance (Source: [8] and [9]).

-Despite a decline of L. monocytogenes in RTE meat and poultry products over the past several years, epidemiological data from the CDC have shown a steady incidence of listeriosis in the United States [10, 11] (Figure 1).
-Recent estimates of listeriosis incidence did not meet the Healthy People 2010 target of 0.24 cases per 100,000 population [12].
-[Note: The 2020 target is 0.20 cases per 100,000 population [13].]
+Despite a decline of L. monocytogenes in RTE meat and poultry products tested in processing plants over the past several years, epidemiologic data from the CDC have shown a steady incidence of listeriosis in the U.S. [10, 11] (Figure 1).
+Recent estimates of listeriosis incidence did not meet the Healthy People

+2010 target of 0.24 cases per 100,000 population [12].
+[Note: The 2020 target is 0.20 cases per 100,000 population [13].

-The lack of a decline in listeriosis cases in the United States despite a corresponding dramatic decline of the percentage of RTE meat and poultry products (primary foodborne vehicles for L. monocytogenes [3]) testing positive for L. monocytogenes at producing establishments suggests contamination of RTE products at retail or in the consumer's home.
-Surveillance studies conducted by industry and academia [14, 15] have indicated that the prevalence of L. monocytogenes is approximately seven times higher in deli meats sliced at retail, compared to those sliced and packaged at federally inspected facilities.
+The lack of a decline in listeriosis cases in the U.S. - despite a concurrent, dramatic decline in the percentage of RTE meat and poultry products (primary foodborne vehicles for L. monocytogenes [3]) that test positive for L. monocytogenes in meat- and poultry-production facilities - suggests contamination of RTE products at retail or in the consumer's home.
+Surveillance studies conducted by industry and academia [14, 15] have indicated that the prevalence of L. monocytogenes is approximately seven times higher in deli meats sliced at retail, compared with those sliced and packaged at federally inspected processing facilities.
 These surveys also indicated higher levels of L. monocytogenes on RTE meats sliced or packaged at retail.
 This difference in L. monocytogenes contamination was further quantified by an FSIS comparative risk assessment that indicated that approximately 83% of the listeriosis cases attributed to deli meat were associated with deli meats sliced at retail [6, 16].
-An independent study by Cornell University also showed that the majority of listeriosis cases attributed to deli meats were associated with those sliced and packaged at retail [17].
+An independent study by Cornell University also showed that the majority of listeriosis cases attributed to deli meats were associated with those sliced and served at retail delis [17].